equill/netdescribe/README.md

 - sysinfo
     - sysName       # Usually either the hostname or the host's FQDN.
     - sysDescr      # Detailed text description of the system.
+                    # On Linux, this is the output of `uname -a`.
-    - sysObjectID   # Vendor's OID identifying the device.
+    - sysObjectID   # Vendor's OID identifying the device, which should correspond to make/model.
 - network
     - interfaces
         - <SNMP index>
             - ifName    # Short name of the interface, in contrast to ifDescr
             - ifDescr   # Detailed text description of the interface
-            - ifAlias   # Description string as configured by an administrator for this interface.
+            - ifAlias   # Description string, as configured by an administrator for this interface.
             - ifType    # IANA-specified interface type
             - ifSpeed   # reports the max speed in bits/second.
                         # If a 32-bit gauge is too small to report the speed, this should be